United Air Lines Flight 297: Aircraft

 The aircraft was a Vickers Viscount 745D, a British medium-range turboprop airliner, serial number 128.
 It was registered as tail number N7430 and manufactured on June 30, 1956.
 At the time of the crash, it had a total of 18,809 logged flight hours.
 It was powered by four Rolls-Royce Dart 510 turboprop engines.
 United Airlines acquired the plane from Capital Airlines when the two companies merged in 1961.
 It was one of 60 built, and had a capacity of 48 passengers.

 Passengers and crew

 The pilot of the plane was Milton Balog, of Pennsylvania, who was 39 years old.
 He had served as a pilot in the United States Army Air Corps flying a bomber in the European theater of World War II and had received the Distinguished Flying Cross.
 After the war, he took a job with Capital Airlines.
 The copilot was Robert Lewis, who was 32 years old.
 He held an airline transport pilot licence that had lapsed because he was overdue for a physical, but he was qualified and licensed to fly as a copilot with his commercial pilot license.
-Crew member Mary Key Klein had completed her company training and started work on June 21, 1962, and crew member Karen G. Brent had started work for the airline on August 16, 1962.

 Of the thirteen passengers aboard the plane, six were off-duty employees of United Airlines.